caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 Service-level describes the constraints and behaviors of component services within the enterprise architecture.
-The design space inhabited by this style, distributed enterprise systems, necessarily constrains both the services and the operating environment in which the interrelate.
+The design space inhabited by this style, distributed enterprise systems, necessarily constrains both the services and the operating environment in which they interrelate.

+TODO application or service level?

 Contents
 --------